aesim-tech/simba-python-examples/43. Efficiency Map Inverter JMAG/readme.md

 ![Motor](fig/motor.png)

+!!! info
+    For the details of the motor specifications, refer to [JSOL website](https://www.jmag-international.com/modellibrary/032/).

 ### Control

 A DQ control has been implemented (described in [another example](../13.
 Inverter Efficiency Map/readme.md) which proposes this same principle of getting an inverter efficiency map but with an ideal PMSM).